-- Click on the Advanced tab -> Under Settings section -> check the box next to Use TLS 1.2 option -> click Ok.
+- Click on the Advanced tab and check the Use TLS 1.2 box, then click OK.

 - Restart your computer and check to see if the 0x80072f7d unknown issue with installation error persists.
 If it does, please follow the next method.

 4. Clear Cookies and Cache from Microsoft Edge

-- Open up Microsoft Edge -> select the three dots located at the top right side of your screen -> choose Settings from the drop-down menu.
+- Open up Microsoft Edge, select the three dots located at the top right side of your screen and choose Settings from the drop-down menu.

 - Click the Choose what to clear button.

-- Tick the boxes next to Browsing history, Cookies and saved website data, and also Cached data and files -> click on Clear button.
+- Tick the boxes next to Browsing history, Cookies and saved website data, and also Cached data and files and click on the Clear button.